Peru Wedding Venues & Planning Guide

 From intimate ceremonies at ancient citadels to grand celebrations in colonial palaces, Peru offers diverse options for couples seeking a truly unique destination wedding.

-Couples drawn to Peru also love nearby Costa Rica and Colombia for a similar wedding experience.
+Couples drawn to Peru often stay at nearby Costa Rica and Colombia.
+Same weather window, a slightly different room.

 Unparalleled Historic Venues